serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 One function parameter which is automatically passed into your Lambda functions is the `context` parameter which encapsulates all the information about the current context of the functions invocation.

-It includes information such as the `logGroupName` or `functionVersion`.
+It includes information such as e.g. the `logGroupName` or `functionVersion`.

 With `invoke local` we've implemented a fixed mock object which contains all the information AWS also passes in your Lambda function when it's invoked on their end.
-This makes the experience comparable AWS behavior even if the function is just invoked locally.
+This makes the experience comparable to AWS even if the function is just invoked locally.

 While this `context` object is always passed in as the default it's now possible to specify an own `context` object with the help of the `--context` and `--contextPath` options.